-Daylight Saving Time is coming, and with that we lose an hour of sleep.
+I don't know about you but I always struggle the first week of Daylight Saving Time.
 Studies have shown that the week following springing forward, car accidents increase by 20 percent.
 Cardiovascular events also increase, with a 24 percent higher incidence of heart attacks the Monday following Daylight Saving Time.
 In addition to an increase in accidents and heart attacks, people are also suffering from not only losing that one hour of sleep from Saturday into Sunday morning, but for up to a week Americans can lose 40 to 50 minutes of sleep per night due to their sleep/wake cycle being thrown off.

 One of the main excuses people give for skipping breakfast is time.
 Now add in almost an hour of lost sleep, and that week following Daylight Saving could be a week of running late and missing breakfast, or the temptation to stop at the drive-through lane.
 Instead, here are some quick and easy breakfasts that can be useful for Daylight Saving or anytime throughout the year.

 ½ tsp seasoned salt

 1 cup cooked diced or crumbled ham, bacon, or sausage

 Pepper to taste

 1 cup shredded sharp cheddar cheese